fpsvogel/storytoss/README.md

 In building this app, I followed a more test-centric development process than I had ever done before, at least in Rails.

+Here are the testing rules of thumb that I set for myself at the beginning of this project:

+1. When I add a feature, write tests for it before working on anything else.
+2. Don't commit before writing tests for the new/modified code.
+3. When I'm building a model, use TDD as much as possible.

+I'm happy to report that on the whole I followed these rules, and by the end of the project the approach felt more natural.
+I didn't have to remind myself as often to write tests before committing, because the habit of testing had become a bit more ingrained into my development process.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/fpsvogel/storytoss.